Tweetsie Railroad toots its whistle yet again

 For many in the region, hearing a Tweetsie train tooting and seeing steam rolling high into the air from its locomotive is a sign that things are returning to normal after the COVID-19 pandemic kept the iconic attraction closed in 2020 except for a couple of weeks at Christmas.
 Without question, opening day was a blessing for kids young and old, including those being pulled along by tiny tykes from one park feature to the next.

-The train, of course, is the centerpiece.
+The train is the centerpiece.
 It is a three-mile excursion into the wild and wooly West where the passengers might see an historical re-enactment.
 What adventure lies around the next bend, or when the train stops at the next “town?”

 This year, owner-manager Cathy Robbins said, “People have to make reservations to ride the train.
 That’s the best way we have to observe the social distancing protocols.”